stevekerrick/GraphqlToTsql/docs/documentation.md

 The names of the Primary Key fields.
 Use the GraphQL names, not the SQL column names.

 You must provide a non-empty array of field names.
-It is used when the `GraphQL` query uses paging.
+It is used for `GraphQL` queries that use paging.

 ```csharp
 public override string[] PrimaryKeyFieldNames => new[] { "butterflyId" };